DIVE4Data/DIVE/README.md

 3. **Add contract addresses**
 Place your CSV file in <A Href="https://github.com/SMART-DIVE/DIVE/tree/main/RawData/SC_Addresses">RawData/SC_Addresses</A> folder.

 > The DIVE framework is designed to read/write specific folders.
 It also targets certain columns to get contract addresses or data labels.
-If required, you can edit the configuration file (<A Href="https://github.com/SMART-DIVE/DIVE/blob/main/config.json">config.json</A>) to meet your requirements.
+If required, you can edit the configuration file [`config.json`](https://github.com/SMART-DIVE/DIVE/blob/main/config.json) to meet your requirements.

 4. **To utilize any script, first import it into your Python code:**
 ```python